rumbler/rumbler-portfolio/docs/GIT_WORKFLOW.md

   - Linear history required (no merge commits)
 - Receives feature branch merges
 - Base for new features
-- Automatic deployment to staging environment
+- Base for development environment

 ## 📝 Temporary Branches